PennockTech/smtpdane/README.md

 `-expiration-warning 1ns` to shift the warning to be enabled (1 nanosecond before the real time).

+OCSP status is only reported if `-show-cert-info` is passed.

 [RFC7672]: https://tools.ietf.org/html/rfc7672
            "SMTP Security via Opportunistic DNS-Based Authentication of Named Entities (DANE) Transport Layer Security (TLS)"